josvromans/nautilus_python/README.md

 Improvements
 ============
 python gtk could be replaced by Tkinter, which is in the standard library, and thus makes installing the first requirement obsolete.
 For extending functionality, Gtk is a good choice.
 You could for example change the Nautilus window appearance.

-Allow multiple choice variables, so instead of 'open input fields', the user can only choose from a set of predefined options.

 Allow methods that specify file formats.
 For example if a method has a 'jpeg_file_path' or 'jpeg_file_paths' parameter, parse the first part as a file extension.